bunkercoin/bunkercoin/doc/Building-Bunkercoin-1.15-for-Mac.md

 ### Building bunkercoin-qt 1.15 on modern macs. ###

+WARNING!
+THIS HAS NEVER BEEN TRIED BEFORE AND THERE IS NO REPO FOR IT!

 Note that this requires changes made by michilumin on the 1.14-dev branch as well as some changes to BDB.

 Tested on OSX 10.11 El Capitan, 10.13 High Sierra and 11.1 Big Sur.